Shopify/hydrogen-v1/docs/framework/hydrogen-config.md

 ### `routes`

-The `routes` property is where you can provide a path to find server components and API handlers.
-Its default value is `/src/routes` but it can be customized to any directory specified **from the project root**:
+The `routes` property specifies a path to find server components and API handlers.
+The default value is `/src/routes`, but you can customize the value to any directory specified from the project root:

 {% codeblock file, filename: 'hydrogen.config.js' %}